mdejong/SKRepeatShader/README.md

 # SKRepeatShader
-SpriteKit impl of repeated tile rendering using a shader
+SpriteKit impl of repeated tile rendering using a shader.

+This implementation uses a custom shader to render a tiled image.